tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 [Power BI vs Tableau: Which one should you choose?, DataCamp](https://www.datacamp.com/blog/power-bi-vs-tableau-which-one-should-you-choose)

+## Conclusion

+In this framework, context, data, and analysis were given to introduce the reader to the importance of implementing a data-driven organization as soon as possible.
+Also, an overview about entry tools that anyone can use like Power BI was detailed so that organizations can learn more about how to get started on developing analytics, and acquiring value from their data.

 ## References

 [1] Microsoft.
 (2022).
 Power BI on Microsoft Learn.
 Microsoft Docs.
 Retrieved